 If your dog’s problem barking doesn’t go away with consistent training, it is important that you rule out medical causes that could be responsible for the behavior.
 Sometimes there are related causes that you may not have thought about, so it’s important to talk to a licensed veterinarian for guidance.
 For instance, allergies can cause behavioral changes in dogs, so if your dog has been itchy or showing other signs of allergies in addition to chronic barking, the conditions could be related.

-A service like Airvet comes in handy here as you can connect to a veterinarian remotely for help with just a few taps, 24/7, and you won’t be paying veterinary-office prices to get some quick guidance.
+Airvet comes in handy so you can connect to a veterinarian remotely for help with just a few taps, 24/7, and you won’t pay expensive veterinary-office prices to get the quick guidance you need.

 Barking can be tough to deal with, especially as a first time dog owner, but don’t give up on your pup!
 With some consistent training, and even a little extra help from a veterinarian or behaviorist, you can help your dog understand when it’s okay to bark and when it’s time to lie down and relax.
 Good luck!